 When a non-US citizen or immigrant is arrested or faces criminal prosecution in Miami, Florida, there are several additional factors that your criminal defense lawyer must take into consideration before counseling you on the best approach to your case.
-Non-US citizens have concerns that go above and beyond the immediate concerns of being convicted or sentenced to jail.
+Non-US citizens have concerns that go beyond the immediate risk of being convicted or sentenced to jail.

 The Attorney You Choose Can Make a Difference

 Whether you are here on a visa, are a legal permanent resident, are “out of status,” have a pending petition or claim, or are undocumented, the decisions you and your attorney make regarding your criminal case can jeopardize your ability to continue living legally in—or traveling to—the United States.
-Unfortunately, there are many criminal attorneys who fail to appreciate the nuances that exist when criminal law and immigrants intersect.
-That’s why it is critical for you to hire a defense attorney with the experience and knowledge necessary to competently represent Non-US.
+Unfortunately, many criminal attorneys fail to appreciate the nuances when criminal law intersects with immigration.
+That’s why you must hire a defense attorney with the experience and knowledge necessary to represent Non-US competently.
 Citizen immigrants.

 Immigration Consequences